 Want to see what your newsletter looks like before you send it out to all your subscribers?
 You can!
 With a Test email, you can send a preview to yourself (or a colleague) to review the layout and content of your newsletter.

-Once you have created your campaign and selected it's recipients, you will be brought to the Review and confirm page.
+Once you have created your campaign and selected it's recipients, you will be brought to the Send or schedule page.

-You can also send a test email from within your campaign editor by clicking the Preview and test button in the top right corner.
+You can also send a test email from within your campaign editor by clicking the Preview and test button in the top right corner and selecting Send a test email.

 Your test email will appear in your inbox with the label [TEST] included in the subject line.
 Keep in mind, your subscribers will not see the [TEST] label when the real campaign is sent.